 Sibling Green Card Processing Time

 The sibling green card is known as the F4 visa for a reason.
 There are four family-based green card categories.
 The sibling category is the last one, which makes the processing time the longest.
-The processing time for F4 visa will never take less than 14-15 years.
+The processing time for an F4 visa takes approximately 17-23 years, depending on your country of origin.

 You can check on your specific case status by inputting your receipt number in the USCIS’ case status checker.